 Even if you don’t find any escape clause in your lease, you may still be able to find a way out by negotiating with your landlord.
 Here are some ideas:

-- Your landlord may agree to let you out of the lease entirely if the real estate market is great.
-The landlord may be able to re-rent the space to a new tenant at a higher rental price and would be glad to see you go.
+- Your landlord may agree to let you out of the lease entirely, in a good real estate market, since they’ll be able to re-rent the space to a new tenant at a higher rental price and would be glad to see you go.

 - Your landlord may permit you to sublet your space even if the lease doesn’t have a clause for subletting.

 - Your landlord may allow you to cancel by paying some lump sum (called a “buyout”).
 This option may make sense if you’re close to the end of your lease term so the landlord wouldn’t be losing much (and may, in fact, do better by remodeling and then re-renting to a new tenant).

 Even if the landlord can’t be convinced to let you leave before the end of your lease term, in most states there’s a legal obligation for the landlord to mitigate a tenant’s expenses for outstanding rent.
 The landlord must make reasonable efforts to re-rent the space, and after some period of time (depending on your location and other circumstances), you would no longer owe any rent.

 Getting out of a lease usually isn’t a do-it-yourself activity, so it’s wise to work with a real estate attorney knowledgeable in commercial leases in your area.
 (If you co-own the business with someone, this is essential, because there are additional complications.)
 The legal fees you’ll pay a real estate attorney may be less than the rent you would otherwise continue to owe.
 What’s more, the attorney may be able to negotiate on your behalf better than you could on your own.
 Thinking ahead, it’s best, of course, to make sure there are escape clauses built into any lease before you sign it, so that your studio or store has the flexibility to adapt to changing business conditions or opportunities.